h-larsson/IMAM_TDDMRG/README.md

 mps_act0_cpx = 'logbook'
 mps_act0_multi = 'logbook'
 ```
 Since this simulation is to start from the previous TDDMRG, `te_inmps_dir` is set to the directory where the time-dependent MPS is saved, `<prefix>.mps_t` under the previous TDDMRG simulation directory.
 Unlike the time evolution starting from the annihilation output, this time, the input parameter `te_inmps_fname` is set explicitly to `mps_info.bin`. `mps_info.bin` is the filename of MPS info file of the time-dependent MPS saved during a TDDMRG simulation.
-Also, don't forget to set `dt` to the last time step length of in the previous TDDMRG simulation.
-The new four input parameters `mps_act0_*` are given in the input to let the program know which MPS is to be trated as the initial MPS for the calculation of autocorrelation function.
-If thesse parameters are not given, their default values will be assumed, and these would be equal to `te_inmps_dir`, `te_inmps_dir`, `te_inmps_dir`, and `te_inmps_dir`, respectively.
+Also, don't forget to set `dt` to the last time step length of the previous TDDMRG simulation.
+The new four input parameters `mps_act0_*` are given in the input to let the program know which MPS is to be treated as the initial MPS for the calculation of autocorrelation function.
+If these parameters are not given, their default values will be assumed, and these would be equal to `te_inmps_dir`, `te_inmps_fname`, `te_inmps_cpx`, and `te_inmps_multi`, respectively.
 You will typically want the output MPS of the annihilation task for the autocorrelation function since the this is the actual start of the evolution, not the last MPS from the previously terminated TDDMRG simulation.
 Therefore, you can use the information stored in the previous logbook. `tinit` sets the initial time that is printed in the text files where time-dependent quantities are printed.
 It does not affect the propagation or the calculation of time-dependent quantities, it only offsets the time points to the specified value.
 Despite rather trivial, setting it to the last time point when the last MPS in the previous simulation was saved can save one from manually matching the time points with the last one from previous simulation in further analyses, such as for Fourier analysis.
 In a restart simulation, you can determine the proper value for `tinit` by looking into the content of a file named `TIME_INFO` located under the same directory as the MPS files of the MPS to restart from, and use the time point in a.u. in the line starting with `Actual sampling time`.
 In the example above, this file should be found under the `<prefix>.mps_t` directory.